Faust-G/-Machine-learning-/README.md

 So far, transformers have shown poor performance in arithmetic tasks, apparently due to the inability to track the exact position of each digit in a large dimension.
 In all the works I have reviewed, Accuracy (exact match with the answer) was chosen as a metric, so in my work I will also report this metric.

+## Literature review

 First, I wanted to focus on paper [[1]](#1), where the authors experiment with different ways of representing numbers and the ability of models to extrapolate the result.
 For extrapolation experiments, the models are trained on up to 50-digit numbers and evaluated on 60- digit numbers.
 The training was done in 100K iterations using batches of 128 examples.
 The encoder-decoder T5 models were trained.
 The following results were obtained: